 Western Animation: Legend of the Guardians: The Owls of Ga'Hoole

-Legend of the Guardians: The Owls of Ga'Hoole is an animated film adaptation of Guardians Of Ga'Hoole, a series of children's fantasy novels, directed by Zack Snyder.The story follows an owl named Soren.
-He and his brother, Kludd, are kidnapped by evil owls and taken to a sinister realm called St. Aggie's, where Kludd is recruited into their Doom Troops and Soren is put to work in a massive owl sweatshop putting together pieces of a superweapon.
-At St. Aggie's, a villain named Metalbeak is building up his forces, an army called the Pure Ones, with the intent of conquering the world of owls.Soren and a friendly elf owl he meets escape and go on a quest to find the Tree of Ga'Hoole, the legendary home of a race of warriors: the Guardians, who are sworn to fight evil.
+Legend of the Guardians: The Owls of Ga'Hoole is an animated film adaptation of Guardians of Ga'Hoole, a series of children's fantasy novels, directed by Zack Snyder.The story follows an owl named Soren.
+He and his brother, Kludd, are kidnapped by evil owls and taken to a sinister realm called St. Aegolius's, where Kludd is recruited into their Doom Troops and Soren is put to work in a massive owl sweatshop putting together pieces of a superweapon.
+At St. Aegolius's, a villain named Metalbeak is building up his forces, an army called the Pure Ones, with the intent of conquering the world of owls.Soren and a friendly elf owl he meets escape and go on a quest to find the Tree of Ga'Hoole, the legendary home of a race of warriors: the Guardians, who are sworn to fight evil.

 Legend of the Guardians: The Owls of Ga'Hoole provides examples of the following tropes: